Techno-coder/osu-macOS-Agent/README.md

 - Automatically move maps and skins added to the Downloads folder

 ## Installation
-1. Download the application and extract it
+1. Download the [latest application release](https://github.com/Techno-coder/osu-macOS-Agent/releases) and extract it
 2. Right click the application and click `Open`
 3. Click `Open`